cartheur-voice/aeon-voice/doc/Compilation.md

 scons install
 ```

-Now you can check if the synthesizer is working:
+To check if the synthesizer is working:

 ```bash
 echo test|AeonVoice-test